jpdillingham/brainz/README.md

  (¬º-°)¬
 ```

-# Brainz
+# brainz
-A lightweight MusicBrainz CLI in .NET Core
+A lightweight Musicbrainz CLI in .NET Core